-As shown in the Table of Contents, this report includes a discussion, certificates of qualification, Form 51-101F2 - Report on Prospective Resources Data by Independent Qualified Reserves Evaluator or Auditor, a location map, pertinent figures, a summary of reservoir parameters, summaries of prospective resources, and a bibliography.
+As shown in the Table of Contents, this report includes a discussion, a location map, pertinent figures, a summary of reservoir parameters, summaries of prospective resources, and a bibliography.
 As requested, also included is an alternate assessment of the estimates of in-place and recoverable petroleum for the Damara play area assuming all exploration opportunities included in this report result in gas discoveries instead of oil discoveries.